iamconnor4/masna3/CONTRIBUTING.md

 * `cabal-gild`: To style the cabal files
 * `ghc-tags`: To generate tags for the project

-Outside of the flora root directory run:
+Outside of the masna3 root directory run:
 ```
 cabal install --ghc-options="-j" -j postgresql-migration hlint cabal-gild ghc-tags
 ```